GoogleCloudPlatform/iap-desktop/README.md

 * list VMs and obtain metadata and logs for VM instances
 * generate Windows logon credentials if requested

-The plugin uses your local installation of [gcloud](https://cloud.google.com/sdk/gcloud/) as well as the following APIs for this purpose:
+The plugin uses the following APIs for this purpose:

 * [Compute Engine API](https://cloud.google.com/compute/docs/reference/rest/v1/)
 * [Google OAuth](https://developers.google.com/identity/protocols/OAuth2)

+When you use the plugin for the first time, you have to authorize it to access your Google Cloud Platform resources on your behalf.
+The plugin maintains an OAuth refresh token that allows it to re-authenticate automatically the next time you use it.
+The refresh token is encrypted by using DPAPI and stored in the registry.
+You can revoke your authorization at any time by selecting **Cloud IAP > Sign out** in the menu.

-Authentication is performed using your locally saved gcloud credentials.
+Alternatively, you can instruct the plugin to use your locally saved gcloud credentials.
 See [Authorizing Cloud SDK tools](https://cloud.google.com/sdk/docs/authorizing) for further details on how gcloud credentials are managed.